mahesh989/Parkinson_Disease/README.md

 ## Key Steps and Insights

 The project unfolds through a series of steps:
+### 1. Data Loading and Preprocessing

+The dataset was loaded and preprocessed to prepare it for analysis.
+It consists of 1039 entries and 29 columns, each representing different acoustic features extracted from voice recordings.
+The data underwent the following steps:

+#### 1.1 Data Dimensions

+The dataset has a shape of (1039, 29), indicating 1039 instances and 29 features.

+#### 1.2 Data Information

+The information about the dataset was obtained using the `.info()` method.
+It confirmed that the dataset contains no missing values, and all columns have either `float64` or `int64` data types.

+#### 1.3 Duplicate Rows

+Duplicate rows were checked using the `.duplicated()` method.
+No duplicate rows were found in the dataset.

+#### 1.4 Column Renaming

+To improve clarity, the column names were updated with more meaningful labels.
+The new column names provide insights into the acoustic attributes they represent.

+#### 1.5 Data Division

+The dataset was divided into two subsets based on the "PD Indicator" column:

+- `df1`: Voice samples from individuals without PD (Healthy).
+It contains 520 instances and 29 features.
+- `df2`: Voice samples from individuals with PD (Affected).
+It contains 519 instances and 29 features.

+These subsets will be used for comparative analysis and visualization to explore differences between healthy and PD-affected individuals.

 1. **Data Exploration and Wrangling**: The dataset underwent initial examination, including dimensions, missing values, and duplicates.
 Basic statistics were obtained to inform subsequent analyses.